anasfik/flutter-spy/readme.md

 - [x] Easy to use: Flutter Spy is designed to be easy to use and requires no prior knowledge of Flutter or Dart, you can use it on any built Flutter app.

 ## Planned Features
-Let me know if there is need for this:
+Let me know if there is a need for this:

 - [ ] Extract common API keys such as Firebase, Stripe, OpenAI, AWS...
 - [ ] Code Analysis: Performs static analysis on the app's code to identify potential security issues and vulnerabilities.